M17-Project/M17_spec/M17-Protocol.md

   * **TODO** Depends on Physical Layer.
 ADF7021 datasheet suggests 0xAAAAAA for 2FSK, but 0x0202 for 4FSK.
 * Sync: 3 bytes
   * **TODO** Something long and arbitrary, like e or Pi.
-* Packet/Stream Indicator: 1 byte
-  * A value to indicate this is a Packet, not a Stream.
+* Packet Indicator/Stream Sequence Number: 2 bytes
+  * 0x0000 indicates a Packet.
 * Destination address: 6 bytes  (See below for address encoding.)
 * Source address: 6 bytes  (See below for address encoding.)
-* Length: 2 bytes (Number of bytes in payload)
+* Length: 2 bytes
+  * Number of bytes in payload, not including any headers.
+* Packet Type: 1 byte
 * Payload: N bytes
-* CRC: 4 bytes (32-bit CRC of the entire frame, not including the preamble or sync byte.
-Includes Destination, Source, Lengh, and Payload.)
+* CRC: 4 bytes
+  * 32-bit CRC of the entire frame, not including the Preamble, Sync word, or Packet Indicator (which are all constants.)
+Includes Destination, Source, Lengh, Packet Type, and Payload.

 **Note:** The Preamble and Sync are different than Ethernet.
 These are constants that depend more on the Physical layer than the Data Link.
 The values used here are chosen for the M17 Physical layer.
 When bridging M17 packets to Ethernet, the Preamble and Sync are replaced with Ethernet values.

+**FIXME** We've diverged from Ethernet even more, with the addition of Packet Indicator/Stream Sequence Number, and Packet Type headers.
+Should we bother continuing to claim we are borrowing from Ethernet?

 **TODO** More detail here about endianness, etc.  Use Ethernet definitions unless we have a specific reason not to.

 ## Data Link Layer: Stream Mode
 In Stream Mode, an indefinite amount of payload data is sent continuously without breaks in the Physical layer.
 The Stream is broken up into parts, called Frames to not confuse them with Packets sent in Packet mode.
 Frames contain payload data wrapped with framing (similar to packets).

-A portion of each Frame contains a portion of the Link Control packet that was used to establish the Stream.
-Frames are grouped into Super Frames, which is the group of Frames that contain everything needed to rebuild the original Link Control packet, so that a receiver who starts listening in the middle of a stream is eventually able to reconstruct the Link Control message and understand how to receive the in-progress stream.
+A portion of each Frame contains a portion of the Start Stream packet that was used to establish the Stream.
+Frames are grouped into Super Frames, which is the group of Frames that contain everything needed to rebuild the original Start Stream packet, so that a receiver who starts listening in the middle of a stream is eventually able to reconstruct the Start Stream message and understand how to receive the in-progress stream.

 ### Frame Format:
-Stream frames are 60 bytes, formatted like this:
+All Stream frames are 96 bytes long.

+Frames have the following format:
-* Sync: 3 bytes  (Same Sync from Packet mode)
+* Sync: 3 bytes
+  * Same Sync from Packet mode
-* Packet/Stream Indicator: 1 byte
+* Packet Indicator/Stream Sequence Number: 2 bytes
+  * The Start Stream Packet that starts a stream is Sequence Number 0x0000.
+The first stream frame starts at 0x0001 and increases from there.
-* Payload: 48 bytes
+* Payload: 83 bytes
 * CRC: 4 bytes
+  * 32-bit CRC of the entire frame, not including the Sync word.
+Includes Sequence Number, Payload, four bytes of 0x00 where the CRC goes in the frame, and the Preamble/Start Stream.
-* Preamble/Link Control: 4 bytes
+* Preamble/Start Stream: 4 bytes
-  * Every frame of the Super Frame except the last, this contains 4 bytes of the Link Control message that established this stream.
+  * Every frame of the Super Frame except the last, this contains 4 bytes of the Start Stream message that established this stream.
   * The last frame of the Super Frame, this contains 4 bytes of Preamble.
 Combined with the immediately following Sync header of the next frame, these two will wake-up a receiver from the stream in progress, if it wasn't already awake.

+Assuming a 9600bps Physical layer:
+* A Stream frame is sent every 80ms.
-Assuming a 9600bps Physical layer, this Stream Frame format gives 7680bps of payload throughput.
-All FEC is done at the application layer.
+* This Stream Frame format gives 8230bps of payload throughput, an 85.7% efficiency.

+All FEC, if required, is done at the application layer.

 # Application Layer
 This section describes the actual Packet and Stream payloads.

 ## Packet Formats
-### Link Control Packet
-**TODO** Flesh this out
-Notes:
-* Moves the state machine from Packet mode to Stream mode.
+### Start Stream
+Data Link Layer values:
+* Length = 16 bytes
+* Packet Type = 0x00

+Format:
+* Stream Type: 2 bytes
-* Specifies what the Stream is carrying.
+* Stream Subtype: 2 bytes
-* Specifies what the Padding is carrying, if anything.
+* Encryption Type: 2 bytes
+* Encryption Subtype: 2 bytes
+* Encryption Key Index: 4 bytes
+  * Index to a known preshared key, or a recently negotiated session key.
+* Padding Type: 2 bytes
+* Padding Subtype: 2 bytes

+Stream Types and Subtypes are defined below in `Stream Types`.
+Encryption Type and Subtype are defined below in `Encryption Types`.
+Padding Type and Subtype are defined below in `Padding Types`.

 ### Identity Beacon Packet
+Data Link Layer Packet Type = 0x01

 **TODO** Flesh this out

 Notes:
 * The sender's callsign is already encoded in the header, so we don't need to include that here.
 * Everything is an optional field?
 I can't think of anything to REQUIRE here.